wp-sms/wp-sms/README.md

 # WP-SMS Plugin
 A complete wordpress plugin to send sms with a high capability.

-You can add to wordpress, the ability of sending sms. you can make users, member of sms newsletter and send to them sms.
+You can add to wordpress, the ability of sending sms, member of sms newsletter and send to them sms.
 To every changement of position in wordpress, you can send a sms through this plugin.

 The usage of this plugin is completely free.
 You have to just have an account from a service in the gateway listes that we support them.